akriti04gupta/SmartShield/README.md

   - Logistic Regression
 - Predicts one of the 25 malware classes from **Malimg dataset**.
 - If confidence < threshold (e.g., 60%), returns "No Malware".

+## 🔮 Future Scope

+1. **Device-Level Locking**
+   Bind image access to device fingerprints or MAC addresses.
+Ensures only specific machines can decode or view sensitive files.

+2. **Time-Based Access Control**
+   Auto-expire access after a set time window (e.g., 24 hours after download link is generated).

+3. **IP Whitelisting**
+   Restrict file access to predefined IP ranges (great for enterprise/internal networks).

+4. **Cryptographic Enhancement**
+   Integrate AES encryption in addition to steganography for dual-layer security.

+5. **Blockchain Audit Trails**
+   Maintain tamper-proof logs of image modifications, access attempts, and transmission.

+6. **Watermarking + Steganography**
+   Combine visible and invisible markings to prevent both unauthorized use and tampering.

+---

+## 🤖 LLM (Large Language Model) Integration

+We plan to integrate an LLM-powered chatbot into the platform to assist with:

+1. **User Queries**
+   - "Why was my file blocked?"
+   - "How can I securely send this image?"

+2. **Forensic & Security Insights**
+   - "This image was modified twice and attempted to be accessed by an unauthorized system."
+   - "Tampering suspected.
+Recommend isolating source device."

+3. **Dynamic Policy Generation**
+   - “For healthcare images, only allow access from these 3 IPs and auto-delete after 24 hours.”

+4. **Security Recommendations**
+   - Based on image metadata and usage patterns, recommend firewall rules or access restrictions.

+✅ Perfect for **enterprise clients**, **security analysts**, and **forensics teams** looking to enforce adaptive policies.

+---

 ##  Project Strcuture